ynput/OpenPype/website/docs/artist_hosts_blender.md

 ## Setting scene data

 Blender settings concerning framerate, resolution and frame range are handled by OpenPype.
-If set correctly in Ftrack, Blender will automatically set the values for you.
+If set correctly, Blender will automatically set the values for you.

 ## Publishing models